sergiobemar/tfg-sb-meal-delivery-prediction-api/gcp-terraform.md

 ```
 ![Step 1.2: Installing](docs/images/terraform/1.1-installed-terraform.png)

-## Step 2.
-Configure the Service Account on GCP
+##  2. Configure the Service Account on GCP

 In order to allow Terraform to create virtual machines, it has been created a service account which gives specific resources to a group or user.